315+ Telescopes Ranked

 Alternative Recommendations

-The SkyProdigy 130 is far from our first choice.
-At the same price as the SkyProdigy 130, and even well below it, there are a lot of good alternatives that we’d recommend giving serious thought to.
-Celestron itself has two 130mm computerized reflectors that are better than the SkyProdigy 130 in every way, and even those aren’t as good as some of the other options we’ve chosen for you here.
+At the same price as the SkyProdigy 130, and even well below it, there are a lot of good alternatives that I’d recommend giving serious thought to.
+Celestron itself has two 130mm computerized reflectors that are better than the SkyProdigy 130 in every way, and even those aren’t as good as some of the other options I’ve chosen for you here.
 Here are a few diverse instruments that we’ve selected for your consideration.

-• The Apertura AD10/Zhumell Z10/Orion SkyLine 10 features double the aperture – and thus double the resolution and 4x the light gathering power – of the SkyProdigy 130.
+• The Apertura AD8‘s 8” mirror provides 2.5x the light gathering ability of the SkyProdigy 130 along with 60% more resolving power.
 It’s aimed manually, so you don’t need to worry about motors, power, or software problems.
-The AD10/Z10’s easy-to-use Dobsonian mount takes seconds to set up and aim at a target of your choosing, and the scope includes a variety of high-quality features and accessories such as a 2” dual-speed Crayford focuser, 9×50 finder, and built-in cooling fan.
+The AD8’s easy-to-use Dobsonian mount takes seconds to set up and aim at a target of your choosing, and the scope includes a variety of high-quality features and accessories such as a 2” dual-speed Crayford focuser, 9×50 finder, and built-in cooling fan.

 • The Celestron Astro Fi 130 features the same basic form factor, optics, and mechanics as the SkyProdigy 130 but replaces the auto-alignment upgrade with the ability to control and align the telescope on the sky using your smartphone or tablet and ditching the outdated, old-fashioned hand controller.